m3cinc/RepData_PeerAssessment1/PA1_template.md

 ##     Min.
 1st Qu.
 Median     Mean  3rd Qu.
 Max.
 ##    41.00  8841.00 10765.00 10766.19 13294.00 21194.00
 ```
-The daily summary data frame reveals steps taken vary between 41 and 21194, with a Mean value of 10766.
+The daily summary data frame reveals steps taken vary between 41 and 21194, with a Mean value of 10766 and a Median value of 10765.
 The distribution is represented in the following histogram generated with ggplot and the geom_histogram() syntax.
 Note we compute the binwidth to generate 30 bins or bars, indeed supressing the warning we would generate if we omitted the binwidth parameter.

 ```r
 g<-ggplot(daily,aes(x=total/1e3))+geom_histogram(binwidth=round(max(daily$total/1e3)/30))+